Steven-Beasley/Steven-Beasley.github.io/README.md

 layout: page
 ---

 Greetings!
-My name is Steven Beasley, and I'm an Associate Principal Consultant at Magenic/Softvision a Cognizant division.
+My name is Steven Beasley, and I'm an Senior Software Delivery Manager at Cognizant/Softvision.

-I've worked in software development for 20 years, and my passions are working with dotnet arena, cloud technologies, and kubernetes.
-Primarily I work in the backend services and databases.
+I've worked in software development for over 20 years, and my passions are working with dotnet arena, cloud technologies, and kubernetes.
+Recently I was promoted into a management position, but I'm still passionate about technology.